 Our primary sources of liquidity have been capital contributions from Warburg Pincus, certain members of our management and board of directors, borrowings under our senior secured credit facility, our senior unsecured notes, borrowings under the prior Broad Oak credit facility, borrowings under our prior term loan facility and cash flows from operations.
 Our primary use of capital has been for the exploration, development and acquisition of oil and gas properties.
 As we pursue reserves and production growth, we continually consider which capital resources, including equity and debt financings, are available to meet our future financial obligations, planned capital expenditure activities and liquidity requirements.
 Our future ability to grow proved reserves and production will be highly dependent on the capital resources available to us.
-We are monitoring market conditions and are considering taking on additional debt, which may be in the form of bank debt, debt securities or other sources of financing.
+We continually monitor market conditions and consider taking on additional debt, which may be in the form of bank debt, debt securities or other sources of financing.
 We cannot assure you that we will take on any such debt or what the terms of such debt would be.

-At June 30, 2011, a total of \$710 million of equity has been invested in Laredo by Warburg Pincus, certain members of management and our independent directors.
+At September 30, 2011, a total of \$710 million of equity has been invested in us by Warburg Pincus, certain members of management and our independent directors.

-At June 30, 2011, we had approximately \$340.4 million in combined debt outstanding and approximately \$0.03 million of outstanding letters of credit under our senior secured credit facility and the Broad Oak credit facility and \$350.0 million in senior unsecured notes.
-As of October 1, 2011 we had \$525 million in debt outstanding under our senior secured credit facility.
+At September 30, 2011, we had approximately \$525.0 million in debt outstanding and approximately \$0.03 million of outstanding letters of credit under our senior secured credit facility and \$350.0 million in senior unsecured notes.
+On October 19, 2011, we completed an offering of \$200 million of additional senior unsecured notes.
+We used the net proceeds from such offering to pay down amounts outstanding under our senior secured credit facility.
+As of November 25, 2011 we had \$375 million in debt outstanding under our senior secured credit facility.